Pioneering Black movie star Sidney Poitier dies at 94

 Issued on:

-Los Angeles (AFP) – Sidney Poitier, Hollywood's first major Black movie star who won mainstream popularity with a series of groundbreaking roles in the 1950s and 1960s, has died aged 94.
+Los Angeles (AFP) – Sidney Poitier, Hollywood's first major Black movie star and the first Black man to win the best actor Oscar, has died at 94, prompting an outpouring of grief from the entertainment industry and beyond.

-Poitier, who held dual US and Bahamian nationality, was "an icon, a hero, a mentor, a fighter, a national treasure," Deputy Prime Minister Chester Cooper said on his official Facebook page.
+Poitier was "an icon, a hero, a mentor, a fighter, a national treasure," said Chester Cooper, Deputy Prime Minister of the Bahamas, confirming on Friday the passing of the dual US-Bahamian citizen.

+Tinseltown stars including Whoopi Goldberg, Viola Davis and Tyler Perry led emotional tributes as news broke of the death of the celebrated thespian.

+"To Sir... with Love.
+Sir Sidney Poitier R.I.P.
+He showed us how to reach for the stars," tweeted Goldberg.

 At a time of racial tension in America in the 1950s and 1960s, Poitier balanced success with a sense of duty to choose projects that tackled bigotry and stereotypes, including his 1967 classics "Guess Who's Coming to Dinner" and "In the Heat of the Night."